p17mari/AutoNavigationDoc/README.md

   - Click Run
   - Close Emerging window

-## Manually add the visubal basic code
+## Manually add the visual basic code
 Follow these steps to generate a navigation document:

 ### 1. Create and Save a Word Document